PNC-SRE-Capstone-Team/SRE-Capstone/README.md

 ## Presentation Slides

 The slides are maintained in a Markdown file named `slides.md`.
-To serve this file as a presentation, run the following command:
+To serve this file as a presentation using [reveal-md](https://github.com/webpro/reveal-md), run the following command:

     docker run --rm -p 1948:1948 -v .:/slides webpronl/reveal-md:latest slides.md -w --theme <theme_name>